MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 <!-- ====================================================================== -->
 ## Use a CSS framework

 **CSS frameworks** are collections of styles built by other developers that make it easier to create attractive web sites.
-Instead of defining styles yourself, a framework provides you a collection of styles that you are able to use on your page elements.
+Instead of defining styles yourself, a framework provides you a collection of styles that you can use on your page elements.

 Add the Bootstrap CSS framework to your page, as follows: